backdrop-contrib/easy_xmlsitemap/README.md

 Each time sitemap re-built, backup copy of previous file state is saved as *public://easy_xmlsitemap/sitemap.xml.bak*

-Less important and optional URLs attributes "priority" and "lastmod" are omitted in this version.
+Less important and optional URLs attributes "priority" and "lastmod" are omitted.

 You can want add at end of your file robots.txt line: